FAIRmat-NFDI/pynxtools/pynxtools/dataconverter/readers/stm/README.md

     ```

 - Utilization of ELN
-    - The structure of is Hierarchical type, a small part of eln as follows-
+    - The structure of the eln_data.yaml (must be consistent with concepts Hierarchy according
+    to the NXsts application definition.)
         ```
          Instrument:
           Environment: